 Imagine a traveler’s pastime of collecting live mosquitoes and filling a jar with them.
 Nevertheless, my efforts provided a fruitful harvest of enough mosquitoes to provide years of slide-making specimens.

-Mary Ann Booth exhibited her mosquito slides at a soiree held in August of 1891 of the Fourteenth Annual Meeting of the American Society of Microscopists held at Columbian University, Washington DC.
+Mary Ann Booth exhibited her mosquito slides at a soiree held in August of 1891, at the Fourteenth Annual Meeting of the American Society of Microscopists held at Columbian University, Washington, DC.
 The editor of The Microscope: a Monthly attended the show and wrote the following commendation in his editorial the next month:

-Mary Ann Booth was one of the few women during the nineteenth century elected to membership in the American Association for the Advancement of Science (AAAS).
+Mary Ann Booth was one of the few women elected to membership in the American Association for the Advancement of Science (AAAS) during the nineteenth century.
 When she attended the association’s thirteenth annual meeting in 1890 in Brooklyn, the Herald-Tribune (New York) reported that some of the association’s members had the opportunity to take an excursion cruise around New York Harbor.
-The party boarded a ferry from Pierrepont Street, Brooklyn, and sailed around the Statue of Liberty, to New Jersey, and then returned to Brooklyn.
+The party boarded a ferry from Pierrepont Street, Brooklyn, and sailed around the Statue of Liberty to New Jersey.
+Then, they returned to Brooklyn.
 The Herald-Tribune listed the names of AAAS members taking the excursion.
 As “Miss M. A. Booth,” Booth’s name is deservedly nestled among the names of many well-credentialed American scientists of the time.

 According to an obituary published in the September 1922 issue of the Springfield Republican, Mary Ann Booth died of apoplexy (stroke) in her home’s backyard at the age of 83.
 She left only two close relatives — a nephew, James D. Booth of Springfield, and a niece, Elizabeth Booth of Amherst.
 Mary Ann Booth was an active member of Springfield’s Suffrage movement.
 A note of remembrance published in the organization’s New Jersey newsletter closed with the following paragraph by Elizabeth (Bessie) Perrault Titus (1871–1930).
 (Strum 2020)